tymyrddin/red-network/source/docs/layer2/bypass-controls.md

 1 Spoof a source IP or MAC address of a valid device (macchanger) 2 Exploit implementation weaknesses
-    2.1 Weak authentication mechanisms in wireless protocols (OR) 2.2 Assign a static IP address on the network instead of trying to get one through DHCP (OR) 2.3 ...
+    2.1 Weak authentication mechanisms in wireless protocols (OR) 2.2 Assign a static IP address instead of trying to get one through DHCP (OR) 2.3 ...
-3 Take advantage of NAC configuration weaknesses, for example, NAC enforces policy on IPv4 addresses but is not configured to protect IPv6 addresses
-4 Use a rogue wireless access point
+3 Take advantage of NAC configuration weaknesses, for example, NAC enforces policy on IPv4 addresses but is not configured to protect IPv6 addresses 4 Use a rogue wireless access point
 ```